-Remove disc retaining screw(s) with T30 wrench or socket.
-Be carefull not to strip them.
-Some penetrating oil and a few taps with a hammer will help

-Remove OEM disc from hub.

-Using a wire brush or scrubbing pad, cleaner (WD-40 works well) and rags, clean the hub face and flange to remove any rust and provide a nice clean and flat surface for your new discs to seat.
+- Remove disc retaining screw using a 10mm socket or wrench.
+Some penetrating oil and a few taps with a hammer will help if the screw is rusty or stuck. - Remove OEM disc from hub. - Using a wire brush or scotchbrite, cleaner (WD-40 works well) and rags, clean the hub face and flange to remove any rust and provide a nice clean and flat surface for your new discs to seat.

-Step 6 (recommended) - Remove OE dust shield/backing plate
+Step 6 - Trimming or Removing OE dust shield/backing plate